damianfraszczak/web2vec/README.md

 * **Python versions:** 3.9 | 3.10 | 3.11
 * **Tested OS:** Windows, Ubuntu, Fedora and CentOS. **However, that does not mean it does not work on others.**
 * **All-in-One Solution::**  Web2Vec is an all-in-one solution that allows for the collection of a wide range of information about websites.
 * **Efficiency and Expertise: :** Building a similar solution independently would be very time-consuming and require specialized knowledge.
-Web2Vec not only integrates with available APIs but also scrapes results from services like Google Index using Selenium.
+Web2Vec not only integrates with available APIs but also checks site indexation using the Brave Search API.
 * **Open Source Advantage: :** Publishing this tool as open source will facilitate many studies, making them simpler and allowing researchers and industry professionals to focus on more advanced tasks.
 * **Continuous Improvement: :** New techniques will be added successively, ensuring continuous growth in this area.